eltislab/eltislab.website/content/news/2025-11_farewell-karen-meryem/index.md

   focal_point: Smart
   preview_only: false
 ---
-Auf Wiedersehen Karen und Meryem!
+Auf wiedersehen Karen und Meryem!
 It was a lot of fun to have you here and we wish you the best in Aachen!

+(Karen not pictured)